X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this paper, we present {\method}, a novel framework for 3D driving scene generation that achieves high fidelity, flexible controllability, and large-scale consistency.
-Through multi-granular control mechanisms, {\method} enables intuitive yet precise scene specification.
-The joint voxel-and-image generation pipeline ensures detailed geometry and photorealistic appearance, while consistency-aware outpainting preserves spatial coherence in large-scale scenes.
-Extensive experiments show that {\method} outperforms existing methods in generation quality, controllability, and scalability, making it a powerful tool for driving simulation, data augmentation, and interactive scene exploration.
-A key limitation of {\method} is its focus on static 3D scene generation.
-Extending the framework to 4D dynamic scenes generation by modeling moving objects remains an important future direction.
-Advancing 4D scene generation could further accelerate autonomous driving development by providing high-quality synthetic data and realistic simulation environments for robust training and testing.
+In this paper, we present {\method}, a novel framework for 3D driving scene generation that achieves high fidelity, flexible controllability, and large-scale spatial and temporal consistency.
+Leveraging the multi-granular control mechanism, {\method} allows intuitive yet precise specification of both high-level semantic guidance and low-level geometric details.
+Its unified voxel–image–video generation pipeline captures detailed 3D geometry, photorealistic appearance, and temporally coherent dynamics, while consistency-aware outpainting maintains spatial coherence across expansive environments.
+Extensive experiments show that {\method} outperforms existing approaches in generation quality, controllability, and scalability, establishing it as a versatile tool for large-scale data generation, driving simulation, and interactive scene exploration.
+Future work will explore longer temporal horizons and multi-agent interactions to further enhance the realism and dynamism of generated driving scenarios.